ejklock/covid19-it-free-courses-and-certs/README.md

-# covid19-it-free-courses-and-certs
+# IT Free Courses and/Or Certifications to do during a pandemic COVID-19 period
 Collaborative list of free IT courses and/or certifications to do during a pandemic COVID-19 period

-#Infosec and IT Infraestructure
+# Infosec and IT Infraestructure

 https://mylearn.vmware.com/mgrReg/courses.cfm?ui=www_edu&a=one&id_subject=93848